abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can access my orders and profile

 **Acceptance Criteria:**
-- [ ] Login form हो
+- [ ] Login form should be implemented
-- [ ] Email और password fields हो
+- [ ] Email and password fields should be implemented
-- [ ] "Remember Me" checkbox option हो
+- [ ] "Remember Me" checkbox option should be implemented
-- [ ] Invalid credentials error message show हो
+- [ ] Invalid credentials error message show should be implemented
-- [ ] Login success पर redirect हो (intended page या account dashboard)
+- [ ] Login success on redirect should be (intended page or account dashboard)
-- [ ] Session properly manage हो
+- [ ] Session properly manage should be implemented
-- [ ] Guest cart merge हो logged-in cart में
+- [ ] Guest cart merge should be logged-in cart in

 #### Story 5.3: Customer Logout
 **As a** logged-in customer